seunayolu/classof25/Linux/Linux and Shell Project/shell_script_project.md

 2. **Write-Up**: A `REPORT.md` file (200-300 words) answering:
    - What was wrong with Dami’s original script?
    - How did your changes improve reliability and usability?
-   - Any assumptions you made (e.g., internet access, sudo rights)?

 ## Success Criteria